Ayesha954-web/Week_1/README.md

-Sharing daily report of frontend development internship journey at ProSensia
+Sharing daily report about frontend development internship journey at ProSensia